-- 8. Prohibit discrimination against any job applicant, unpaid intern, or employee in hiring, promotions, assignments,termination, or any term, condition, or privilege of employment. - Require employers, employment agencies, and unions to preserve applications, personnel records, and employment referral records for a minimum of two years. - 10.
-Require employers to provide leaves of up to four months to employees disabled because of pregnancy, childbirth, or a related medical condition. - 11.
-Require an employer to provide reasonable accommodations requested by an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition. - 12.
-Require employers of 5 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period: to care for their own serious health condition; to care for a child of any age, spouse, domestic partner, parent, grandparent, grandchild, or sibling with a serious health condition; to bond with a new child (by birth, adoption, or foster placement); or for certain military exigencies. - 13.
-Require employment agencies to serve all applicants equally,refuse discriminatory job orders, and prohibit employers and employment agencies from making discriminatory pre-hiring inquiries or publishing help-wanted advertisements that express a discriminatory hiring preference. - 14.
-Prohibit unions from discriminating in member admissions or dispatching members to jobs. - 15.
-Prohibit retaliation against a person who opposes, reports, or assists another person to oppose unlawful discrimination.
+- person (with a blood or family-like relationship to employee); to bond with a new child; or for certain military exigencies. - 3.
+Employers must provide job-protected leave of up to 4 months to employees disabled because of pregnancy, childbirth, or a related medical condition, as well as require employers to reasonably accommodate an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition. - 4.
+Employers, employment agencies, and unions must preserve applications, personnel records, and employment referral records for a minimum of four years. - 5.
+Employment agencies must serve all applicants equally, refuse discriminatory job orders, and prohibit employers and employment agencies from making discriminatory pre-hiring inquiries or publishing help-wanted advertisements that express a discriminatory hiring preference. - 6.
+Unions cannot discriminate in member admissions or dispatching members to jobs. - 7.
+The law prohibits retaliation against a person who opposes, reports, or assists another person to oppose unlawful discrimination, including filing an internal complaint or a complaint with CRD.

-FILING A COMPLAINT
+REMEDIES/FILING A COMPLAINT

-The law provides for remedies for individuals who experience prohibited discrimination or harassment in the workplace.
-These remedies include hiring, front pay, back pay, promotion, reinstatement, cease-and-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages.

-Job applicants, unpaid interns, and employees: If you believe you have experienced discrimination or harassment you may file a complaint with DFEH.
-Independent contractors and volunteers: If you believe you have been harassed, you may file a complaint with DFEH.

-Complaints must be filed within three years of the last act of discrimination/ harassment.
-For victims who are under the age of eighteen, not later than three years after the last act of discrimination/harassment or one year after the victim's eighteenth birthday, whichever is later.
+- 1. The law provides remedies for individuals who experience prohibited discrimination, harassment, or retaliation in the workplace.
+These remedies can include hiring, front pay, back pay, promotion, reinstatement, cease-and-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages. - 2.
+If you believe you have experienced discrimination, harassment, or retaliation, you may file a complaint with CRD.
+Independent contractors and volunteers: If you believe you have been harassed, you may file a complaint with CRD. - 3.
+Complaints must be filed within three years of the last act of discrimination/harassment/retaliation.
+For those who are under the age of eighteen, complaints must be filed within three years after the last act of discrimination/harassment/retaliation or one year after their eighteenth birthday, whichever is later.

-To schedule an appointment, contact the Communication Center below.
-If you have a disability that requires a reasonable accommodation, the DFEH can assist you by scribing your intake by phone or, for individuals who are Deaf or Hard of Hearing or have speech disabilities, through the California Relay Service (711), or you can contact us below.
-DFEH is committed to providing access to our materials in an alternative format as a reasonable accommodation for people with disabilities when requested.
+If you have been subjected to discrimination, harassment, or retaliation at work, file a complaint with the Civil Rights Department (CRD).

+TO FILE A COMPLAINT

+Civil Rights Department

+calcivilrights.ca.gov/complaintprocess

+Toll Free: 800.884.1684 / TTY: 800.700.2320 California Relay Service (711)

+Have a disability that requires a reasonable accommodation?
+CRD can assist you with your complaint.

+The Fair Employment and Housing Act is codified at Government Code sections 12900 - 12999.

+The regulations implementing the Act are at Code of Regulations, title 2, division $4.1\,$

-Government Code section 12950 and California Code of Regulations, title 2, section 11013, require all employers to post this document.
+Government Code section 12950 and California Code of Regulations, title 2, section 11023, require all employers to post this document.
 It must be conspicuously posted in hiring offices, on employee bulletin boards, in employment agency waiting rooms, union halls, and other places employees gather.
 Any employer whose workforce at any facility or establishment consists of more than 10% of non-English speaking persons must also post this notice in the appropriate language or languages.